loader image

 10 (base roll) + 4 (strength modifier) + 2 (proficiency bonus modifier) = 16

-The only exception to this rule is when your PC is “expert“: in this case, you have to make the same calculation as before, but double the Proficiency Bonus modifier.
+The only exception to this rule is when your PC is “expert“: in this case, you must make the same calculation as before, but double the Proficiency Bonus modifier.

-Since your character can not have Ability scores that go beyond the +5 (since your characteristics can not cross level 20), the Proficiency Bonus in DnD 5e (usually) makes the highest impact on the bonus you will add on every throws that involves your characteristics, especially on higher levels.
+In all these cases, the proficiency bonus has an impact more significant than you can imagine at a first glance.
+Since your character can not have Ability scores that go beyond the +5 (since your characteristics can not cross level 20), the Proficiency Bonus in DnD 5e (usually) makes the highest impact on the bonus you will add on every throw that involves your characteristics, especially on higher levels.

 The formula you have to follow to calculate the Proficiency Bonus in DnD 5e is the following: